wendrillaksenow/pausingInformation/readme.md

     * This fault only occurs the first time you deselect a checkbox, deactivate a toggle button or deselect a list item with the Spacebar or Control+Spacebar.
     * To be sure, you can use the NVDA+Tab shortcut to have the information repeated by NVDA.
 In this case, the status will be announced correctly.
 * In some types of menus, such as those in Thunderbird, the reading is a little strange.
 The information “submenu” is announced several times, even when it is not necessary.
+* The announcement of active windows means that when you focus on any part of the taskbar, the first item is not announced.
+This also applies to the task switcher, accessible with Alt+Tab.

 ## Future Development